 Key Insights - Search Ads Keyword Optimization

 Find below the main key insights from the webinar as discussed in the video.

 Understanding Search Popularity

-Before getting your hands into both your organic or paid keywords optimization, it is crucial for you to understand what exactly is the Search Popularity and how to best use this indicators in your analysis.
+Before getting your hands into both your organic or paid keywords optimization, it is crucial for you to understand what exactly is the Search Popularity and how to best use these indicators in your analysis.

-With the arrival of Search Ads, Apple disclosed the Search Popularity indicator for any keywords in the countries supporting Search Ads (currently being US, UK, MX, CA, CH, AUS and NZL).
+With the arrival of Search Ads, Apple disclosed the Search Popularity indicator for any keywords in the countries supporting Search Ads (currently being US, UK, MX, CA, CH, AUS, and NZL).
 The rest of the world will most likely follow soon.